MatheuZSecurity/Koth-TryHackMe-Tricks/README.md

 sudo rm -rf /dev/shm/root_f
 ```

-By the way, if you try to put your nick once in /root/king.txt and the message "Read-only file system" appears, most likely, the other player is using this technique
+By the way, if you try to put your nick once in /root/king.txt and the message "Read-only file system" appears, most likely, the other player is using this technique.

 To undo this, just use umount.